-Five Waitrose stores to close as John Lewis Partnership warns over profits
+Waitrose to close shops as John Lewis warns profits close to zero

 -

-Five Waitrose stores to close as John Lewis Partnership warns over profits
+Waitrose to close shops as John Lewis warns profits close to zero

 The John Lewis Partnership has warned over profits and said it will close five Waitrose stores as tough trading on the high street takes its toll on the firm.